 Keep a close eye on anything added to your flat roof which uses nails or screws to hold it in place.
 Not only does it provide a route for water into your house but it might also void the warranty from the roof installer.

-10. Check the roof angle
+10. Not enough roof angle

 Flat roofs shouldn’t actually be 100% flat.
 There must be a slight gradient for water to flow off.
 Ideally between 1 in 40 and 1 in 80.
 At that gradient it can be very hard to spot, so buy or borrow a meter long spirit level to check the angle.
 You can use it to also check that there is no sagging in the roof.

-11. Remove Debris
+11. Remove debris